sillygoose/multisma2/README.md

 ![Sample dashboard using InfluxDB2:](https://raw.githubusercontent.com/sillygoose/multisma2/main/images/influxdb2-production.jpg)

 ### Grafana
-InfluxDB2 visualizations don't really handle state outputs like the inverter status very well so just integer state returned by the inverter is displayed, Grafana on the other hand has a very nice Status Map visualization that works very well for this.
+InfluxDB2 visualizations don't really handle state outputs like the inverter status very well so just integer state returned by the inverter is displayed, Grafana on the other hand has a very nice Status Map visualization that works very well for this (but is broken in Grafana 8.1).

-I recently upgraded to Grafana 7.4.x so now it uses dashboard variables to control the InfluxDB bucket ued in all queries and the constants used in the clear sky irradiance panel to scale up the solar radiation in W/m<sup>2</sup> for a particular site.
-These are located in the dashboard settings under variable so be sure to check them out.
+The dashboards now use dashboard variables to control the InfluxDB bucket used in all queries and the constants used in the clear sky irradiance panel to scale up the solar radiation in W/m<sup>2</sup> for a particular site.
+These are located in the dashboard settings under `Variables` so be sure to check them out.

 ![Sample inverter status dashboard using Grafana:](https://raw.githubusercontent.com/sillygoose/multisma2/main/images/grafana-production.jpg)